valdelmeglio/moviesRating/README.md

 ``` Python
 def movieInfoFinder():
 ```
-This method do the work, it fetches the movie titles from the BBC Json and then search for those movies ratings filling up a dict and rendering it back to the html page
+This method do the work, it fetches the movie titles from the BBC Json and then search for those movies ratings filling up a dict and rendering it back to the html page.
 ![My image](static/css/images/html_page.png)

 [1]: http://www.python.org